 - Mid-Clerkship/End of Clerkship Review: The Clerkship Directors and/or Clerkship Administrators must monitor the data on an ongoing basis to ensure that students are meeting clerkship objectives.
 Individual meetings and/or email communications will be sent to address student progress in the encounter log at the mid-point of the clerkship.
 At the mid-rotation point, any areas in need of supplementation will be discussed with a student.
 At the end of the clerkship the logs will be reviewed to ensure they are completed.

-- Annual Reviews: An annual report will be prepared by the Office of Medical Education.
+- Annual Reviews: An annual report will be prepared by the Department of Medical Education.
 The report will be reviewed by the Doctoring Subcommittee to determine if the specified patient encounters need to be revised in any way.
 This is then reported to the Faculty Curriculum Committee to ensure that the clinical experiences are meeting the objectives of the clerkship and to assess the comparability of experiences at various sites.

 Patient Encounter Log Items:

 The following items are required for the clerkship-specific patient encounters/procedures.
 Failure to complete these will be considered incomplete.
 The student will have to complete all items in order to receive credit for the encounter.

 - Date of encounter

 - Clinical Site: Choose the location of the encounter from the dropdown list